Knetic/hotcake/INTERNALS.md

             originalClass.prototype[key] = function()
             {
-                // override our usage of this function to instead
-                // call the new definition.
+                // override this function to instead call the new definition.
-                // If the new definition is replaced by another definition,
+                // If the new class' definition is replaced by another definition,
                 // this function will walk through all the different versions
                 // until it arrives at the most recent one, with the actual code. newClassDefinition[key].apply(this, arguments);